Essential Tips for Moving and Packing Dangerous Goods

 One of the things you need to give early consideration to when you’re planning to move is which of your possessions will be considered to be dangerous goods.
 When you look at the regulations, you might be surprised, and maybe even dismayed.
 Things that you brought home from the DIY store or even the supermarket without a second thought may be considered a moving hazard.

 Don’t panic!
 As with much legislation, the transport of dangerous goods regulations are designed to cover all situations, including national and international haulage, road, sea, rail and air transportation.
-Your removals company should ensure that any transportation of dangerous goods involved in your move is completed safely and correctly.
-So as long as you’re clear with them about what you need moved and follow their advice, your relocation should go smoothly.
+Your removal company should ensure that any transportation of dangerous goods involved in your move is completed safely and correctly.
+So as long as you’re clear with them about what you need to be moved and follow their advice, your relocation should go smoothly.

 Who needs to know how to move dangerous goods?